 What Is Lane Splitting?

 When a motorcyclist drives between two lanes of traffic that are stopped or moving slower than they should be, it’s considered to be lane splitting.
 The type of road on which it occurs doesn’t matter.
-It could be an interstate with several lanes or a side by side divided highway.
+It could be interstate with several lanes or a side-by-side divided highway.
 It could even be a residential street.
 In all cases, it’s illegal in Florida, and you can be ticketed for the practice.

 Lane splitting can, however, be safe as long as riders know they should be extra cautious when they enter a car’s blind spot, and they’re using their headlights and wearing reflective clothing.
 Cyclists also have to understand what practices cars engage in when they get ready to change lanes and how to use turn signals.

 If a car begins to trend toward one side of the lane, the cyclist has to be extra careful.
 Using the horn may help, too.
 Moreover, ensuring the traffic isn’t traveling at more than 30 miles per hour is important, as that means there’s very little time to make a correction should a car swerve across the lanes.

 It’s important to note that lane splitting and lane sharing are two very different practices.
 Lane sharing is where two cyclists share the lane, riding side by side.
 The practice of lane sharing is perfectly legal within Florida.
 However, only two riders can lane share at once.
 Add a third, and it is against the state’s motorcycle rules and laws.

 The National Highway Traffic Safety Administration has looked into the practice repeatedly, particularly with so many states trying to pass bills in the area.
 They’ve suggested lane splitting is fairly common in other countries, and they’ve gone as far as to say it should be studied more because it could help to reduce congestion on highways today.